Hector096/hello-react/README.md

-# Math Magicians
+# HELLO REACT APP

-Math magicians is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to  make simple calculations and read a random math-related quote.
+DEMO REACT PROJECT TO CONSUME RAILS API

 ![Screenshot](./src/assets/math-magicians.png)

-This project is part of the Microverse curriculum module 3.
+This project is part of the Microverse curriculum final capstone module.
 The main objective is to understand how create a React app, use class based-components, hooks, state, run tests, and creating professional documentation for development.

 ## Built With